-- Students will share leadership roles via rotational seating.
+Students will share leadership roles via rotational seating.

 Teach students to excel beyond the basics to present a high quality performance that includes phrasing, dynamics, articulation, and style specific to string instruments.

 Attendance and Release: For the success and growth of the Orchestra, it is expected that you make every effort to attend all rehearsals.
 An absence affects your own learning AND the ability of other orchestra members to be fully prepared for a performance.

 Three tardies equals one absence.

-Mandatory events: These are listed in RED on the schedule.
+Mandatory events: These are listed in bold on the schedule.
 Except for illness, school orchestra event, school sponsored outdoor education or Washington D.C. trip, there are NO excused absences from mandatory events.
-This includes, but is not limited to: Sport events, family vacations/reunions, CM testing, music or academic competitions, church activities, Scout camp outs, etc.
+If a student misses a sectional, for any reason, they are required to do a make up, at their expense, from the sectional teacher on staff.

-- If a student misses a mandatory event for ANY reason, we reserve the right to not have the student play in the next concert.
+If a student misses a mandatory event for ANY reason, we reserve the right to not have the student play in the next concert.

 Any unexcused absence from a mandatory event will result in loss of membership and orchestra fees will not be refunded.
 Additionally, refunds will not be given for any reason.

 If you are ill, you must contact the Executive Director ASAP or by 8:00 am on the day of the event.
 If you have an injury that prevents you from playing, you must come to rehearsal with your music and take notes.

-- I understand that my likeness may be used on the Prelude Facebook page, website, YouTube channel, and/or other promotional materials.
+I understand that my likeness may be used on the Prelude Facebook page, website, YouTube channel, and/or other promotional materials.